tuxfuxch/yarc/readme.md

   * Maxthon
      - no keyboard use
      - no SVG images (default setting is use of *.png images)
+     - removing form playlist: button get's often not activated (firefox-mobile is fine)
+  * Chrome for Android:
+     - removing form playlist: button get's often not activated (firefox-mobile is fine)
   * I heard: it's working fine on IE10

 ###Settings